pipkav/pipkav.github.io/testimonials.md

 are challenging and Pip creates a relaxed atmosphere.
 I learned a lot from it. -- **Ilona**

+> Pip is a wonderful teacher, very positive and funny.
+I really enjoy this business English course and to do my homework and during the lessons I never feel bored.
+After the lesson I had a lot of energy.
+Pip let us work together and that was fun, she sent us to the right answers.
+Pip is great!!! -- **Marijama**

 > We did an English course with a little group of colleagues.
 Every week we really looked forward to being in class with Pip.